alessiopes/EpicBooks/README.md

 ## Features
 - Browse through a vast collection of books
 - View book details, including title and price
-- Add books to the cart for easy checkout
 - Responsive design for seamless user experience across devices

 ## Technologies Used